 If you don’t have that person’s attention, you’re not going to be able to convince her to keep reading and not go somewhere else.

-In my previous post, we talked about ways to get the attention of the reptilian brain, which is the part of our brain that takes the decisions, so I recommend you to read it when you finish this post.
+In this post, I talked about ways to get the attention of the reptilian brain, which is the part of our brain that takes the decisions, so I recommend you to read it when you finish this post.